 We determined the cause was most likely a result of the original home builder backfilling around the foundation in the winter with frozen dirt that was not compacted.
 Because it did not pose a structural risk, we worked with the homeowners to have foam pumped in under the slab to fill the void and hold the existing and new plumbing lines in place.
 Once the foam was pumped in, we moved on to modifying some of the existing work and finishing the rest of the work started by the original builder.

-Extending the Home’s Style
+Extending the Home’s Style with a Thoughtful Basement Finish

 The homeowners asked for the basement to be an extension of the upper floors of the home, specifying they wanted to fix some of the decisions they now regret making while the house was being built.
 Keeping in mind their home’s transitional style blending traditional and contemporary, we used a flat panel door and drawer front on the new cabinets.
 The style is further defined by the hardware, giving the cabinets a flexible style.
 The cabinets then become more of a back drop for the furnishings around them.
 The same cabinet style was used throughout the basement with each room having a different color associated with it.